 This conclusion was also based on women at week 41 or beyond gestation.

-Finally I found that in an article reported in the American Journal of Obstetrics & Gynecology of a study performed concluded that
+Dr. Scheinberg vaginal rejuvenation surgeon, suggested I read an article reported in the American Journal of Obstetrics & Gynecology of a study performed concluded that

 “The use of the Foley catheter for preinduction cervical ripening does not appear to increase the risk of preterm birth in a subsequent pregnancy.”